Citrus-herb roasted turkey, perfectly tender and juicy… it is guaranteed if you follow this simple recipe method.

 - Butter.
 Lots of it.

-Only kidding.
-Roasting a full turkey gives you a lot of turkey.
+Roasting a whole turkey gives you a lot of turkey.
 Tons.
-So unless I am planning to serve turkey to an army, I tend to only roast the turkey breasts.
-(You can buy the breasts without any of the other parts attached.)
+So unless I am planning to serve roasted turkey to an army, I tend to only roast the turkey breasts.
 That still gives an ample supply of cooked turkey, and we don’t end up eating it for the next 37 days after Thanksgiving.

-You can follow this recipe using a full-sized turkey instead of just the breasts.
-I’ll list the ingredient quantities for a full-sized turkey in (parenthesis.)
+You can easily roast a full-sized turkey instead of just the bone-in breasts.
+I’ll list the ingredient quantities for a full-sized turkey in (parentheses.)
+Heck, I’ve even included the instructions for roasting a little 3 pound boneless turkey breast in the Notes section of the printable recipe.
+We’re nothing if not versatile around here!

 Preheat the oven to 325 degrees F.